therubini/Live-Project/README.md

 ```
 #### *Jump to: [Introduction](https://github.com/therubini/Live-Project/blob/master/README.md#introduction), [Back End Stories](https://github.com/therubini/Live-Project/blob/master/README.md#back-end-stories), [Front End Stores](https://github.com/therubini/Live-Project/blob/master/README.md#front-end-stories)*
 ## **Project Product Details Styling**
 I was tasked to style the Product/details to view like all other details view pages in the site.
-I was to implement button partials which paths led to the save and back to list.
+I was able to implement button partials which paths led to the 'save' and 'back to list'.
 I was also tasked to create an Add to Cart button that only displayed an icon which styled similar to the partial buttons.
 ```C#

 @{